wizardamigos/organization/CONTENT/schedule.markdown

 ## Come meet us and see if you like the magic we do.

-Currently we organize 2 sessions per week.
-Every magic session accepts **up to 10 learners** and is run by at least 2 higher-level wizards.
-We also offer everyone a **free trial session**.
-[Apply here](mailto:wizard@amigos.institute) and check if you like it.
+Every magic session accepts up to 10 learners and is run by at least 2 higher-level wizards.
+Apply here for a [Free Trial Session](mailto:wizard@amigos.institute) and check if you like what we do.

 [//]: # (@TODO - next free workshop - sunday)